glynthomas/b2/README.md

 -  network bandwidth overhead
 -  internet issues for other users

-Other small UI issues may need some attention, which are discussed below.
+Other small UI issues may need some attention, which are discussed below

 # brennan web app noiseless release

-noiseless web app release is a branch of the original brennan B2 web app UI based on the last release web app [20|03|2019] to focus on just playing music & radio without 'noise' with excellence
+noiseless web app release is a branch of the latest & last brennan B2 web app UI based on the last release web app [20|03|2019] to focus on just playing music & radio without 'noise' with excellence

 # noiseless release roadmap

-web app will be maintained here together with any UI improvements major or minor updates to the original code base.
+web app will be maintained here together with any UI improvements major or minor updates to the original code base

 major changes include; removal of constant polling of the B2, scrolling graphs and other continued status updates this will remove the problems associated with mutiple devices accessing the B2, music file uploads, radio drop outs and performance and browser memory leak issues created from constant polling to minor fixes which include; removal of hash in the URL and the requirment of an internet connection and a number of other minor performance improvements